KC-7/python-quiz/README.md

 - **Markdown** - is used to format the readme file.

 - **Google Sheets** - is used to save the username and score & to display the leaderboard.

+### Libraries:  🌐 📗

+- os - is used to clear text from terminal.
+- gspread - is used to interact with goole sheet and APIs.
+- google.oauth2.service_account - is used to authenticate access.
+- colorama - is used to add color to text to enchance user experience.

 ________________